Abbeyfield residents can expect:

 The residents must be able to care for themselves independently.

 Minor ailments are handled in much the same way as in a family home.
-If you have to go to hospital for any reason it is taken for granted that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until the resident regains their independence.
+If you have to go to hospital for any reason it is taken for granted that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until you regain your independence.

 Normally, men or women over the age of 65 years who often have ties with the area in which the House is located.
 The majority of residents are over the age of 70 years but many Houses have a waiting list so it is wise to register your interest early.